Financial Planning

 Irrevocable life insurance trusts

 For high-net-worth individuals, owning life insurance as part of your estate plan is often a wise move, but owning life insurance in your own name can be a big mistake – because the death benefit is subject to estate taxation for the owner.
-To solve this problem, have an irrevocable life insurance trust own the policy.
+To solve this problem, have an Irrevocable Life Insurance Trust own the policy.
 Instead of paying for the insurance premium directly, you’d give that money to the trust beneficiaries by placing that money in the ILIT on their behalf.
 The trustee would use this money to pay the insurance premium.
 The ILIT could be the beneficiary of the insurance policy, and your heirs could be the beneficiaries of the ILIT.

 An additional benefit of an ILIT: Instead of beneficiaries automatically getting the insurance proceeds immediately upon your death, you can instruct the trustee to distribute the money to the heirs more slowly (see spendthrift trust above).
+This provides controlled asset distribution and can offer additional asset protection.

 Other types of trusts

 As you can see, for many people, the question isn’t, “Should I create a trust?” but rather, “Which trust should I create?”
 Trusts don’t just have to be one-size-fits-all.
 Depending on your individual needs and financial situation, you can choose a trust structure, or multiple types of trusts, that can help you achieve your estate planning goals.
+Working with a knowledgeable estate planning attorney can help you navigate the complexities of trust law and ensure that your trust assets are managed effectively.

 The use of trusts involves a complex web of state laws, tax rules and regulations.